15 Best WordPress Table Plugins Tested & Compared for 2026

 What Could Be Better

-• Limited to Divi Builder only
+• Limited to websites using the Divi Builder

-• No free version available
+• No free version is available for testing

 • No dedicated pricing table module